methodgames/methodgames.github.io/duo.md

     - Clear TC auth.
     - Remove, replace, and change codes.
     - Remove all bags.
-    - The player that is being swapped should not return to the team.
+    - The player that is being swapped should not return to the team for the remainder of the wipe.
+        - A player that returns to a team will be temporarily banned for 48 hours.
+        - The player who reinvites an old teammate will be temporarily banned for 1 week.
     - To avoid complications, you may create a ticket through discord to notify us of swapped players.

 <hr color="#22ffcd">